DXHeroes/knowledge-base-content/practices/unhappy_clients.md

 slug: unhappy-clients
 stages:
   - development
-short_description: The article describes a way how to deal with unhappy clients.
+short_description: The article describes the way how to deal with unhappy clients.
 tags:
   - Unhappy Clients
   - communication